The Prisoner of Zenda: Legacy

 In a popular but very questionable account, a German circus acrobat named Otto Witte claimed he had been briefly mistaken for the new King of Albania at the time of that country's separation from the Ottoman Empire, and that he was crowned and reigned a few days.
 However, the date of this claim (1913), and the lack of any evidence to back it up, suggest that Witte made up his story after seeing the first film version of the novel.
 The novel Every Inch a King (2005) by Harry Turtledove takes Witte's story and places it in a high fantasy setting.

 Author Salman Rushdie cited The Prisoner of Zenda in the epigraph to Haroun and the Sea of Stories, the novel he wrote while living in hiding in the late 1980s.

 The novel has been part of the syllabus of higher secondary schools in Pakistan for over three decades.

+Nicholas Meyer in his homage to Sherlock Holmes, The Seven-Per-Cent Solution, references The Prisoner of Zenda in a footnote, describing an accidental meeting between Watson, Holmes and a "Mr. Rassendyll", whose "experiences in that kingdom and an interesting eye, witness [sic] account of the coronation of King Rudolph V can be found in Mr. Rassendyll's book on the subject, The Prisoner of Zenda, published in 1894 under the pen-name, Anthony Hope."
+As it is treated as a non-fiction memoir rather than fiction, this puts it in the same "universe" as The Seven-Per-Cent Solution.